| The September 11 2001 terrorist

 surveillance is increasingly simulated, such that seeing-in-advance

+is its goal.[25]
 However, this kind of argument easily loses sight of actual

 data-subjects - persons - whose daily life chances and choices